DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 .. note::

-    Type checker support for :class:`Range` is limited.
+    Type checker support for :class:`~ext.commands.Range` is limited.
 Pylance/Pyright seem to handle it correctly;
-    MyPy currently needs a plugin for it to understand :class:`Range` semantics, which can be added in the configuration file (``setup.cfg``, ``mypy.ini``):
+    MyPy currently needs a plugin for it to understand :class:`~ext.commands.Range` semantics, which can be added in the configuration file (``setup.cfg``, ``mypy.ini``):

     .. code-block:: ini